-By checking the oil level regularly, drivers can confirm that they don’t have an oil leak and prevent damage down the road.
+If you check your oil level regularly, you can confirm that you don’t have an oil leak.
+This helps prevent damage down the road.

 Joe from HomeTowne Auto Repair & Tire in Woodbridge demonstrates how to check your oil in the video below.